MetPX/sarracenia/doc/design/plan.rst

      After a product is received, users must be able to configure scripts to trigger their procesing activities.

-     criteria: dd_subscribe called with a scipt that does a tail on the file received. so you can see that the complete file is there before it runs. or run a checksum or something.
+     criteria: sr_subscribe called with a scipt that does a tail on the file received. so you can see that the complete file is there before it runs. or run a checksum or something.